AhmedShwaiki/gitsearch/README.md

 #### Unit Tests

-To run the unit tests for this project, use the following command:
+To run the unit tests for this project, you will need to add tests in __test__ folder then use the following command:

 ```bash
 yarn test